nathnet/5-27-2021-Interview/README.md

 ## FOR MY OWN REFERENCE
 The error with the api was due to the repeated naming for the route "localhost:3000/api/gcd'/gcd'" which is supposed to be "localhost:3000/api/gcd" only.
 The input access in the request is in req.'body'.input, not just req.input.
+The way to access this api at the moment is to make a POST request through Postman at "localhost:3000/api/gcd".
+The payload is in JSON form in the body with the key name as "input".